sagarbhusal01/Workplace-Automation/README.md

 ```java
 Thread.sleep(2500);
 ```
-is used to wait in every task.
+is used to wait between each task.